 With time, teeth can become dingy and discoloured.
-Teeth whitening is an easy, non-invasive way to restore the natural brightness to your smile!
+Teeth whitening is a non-invasive way to try and restore the natural brightness of your smile!
 Book Appointment

 What's involved in teeth whitening?

-First, your dentist will determine whether you are a good candidate for cosmetic teeth whitening, and also what bleaching system would provide the best results for you.
+First, your dentist will determine whether you are a good candidate for teeth whitening, and also what bleaching system would provide the results you want.

 At your initial appointment, we'll make impressions of your teeth to fabricate a mouthguard appliance for you.

-Your mouthguard is custom made for your mouth.
-It is lightweight, and can be worn while you are awake or sleeping, and so thin you will even be able to talk and work while wearing it.
+Your mouthguard is custom-made for your mouth.
+It is lightweight and can be worn while you are awake or sleeping, and thin you should be able to talk and work while wearing it.

-At the next appointment, you will be given your mouthguard, and the necessary dental teeth bleaching materials.
-Your dentist will provide you with detailed instructions on how to apply the gel and and how long you need to use it each day.
+At the next appointment, you will be given your mouthguard and the necessary dental teeth-bleaching materials.
+Your dentist will provide you with instructions on how to apply the gel and how long you need to use it each day.

 Most bleaching systems require 10-14 days to achieve the desired whiteness.